Common Knapweed - Centaurea nigra - Native Wildflower

 Common Knapweed, also called Black Knapweed or Hardheads, is a tall native plant with thistle-like purple flowers, found in the wild in meadows, field edges, road verges and waste ground.

-Common Knapweed attracts / provides food for the following creatures:
+Common Knapweed attracts and provides food for many different species including:

 • Bees